motote/fidelio-display/README.md

 # fidelio-display
-Arduino library for the Philips Fidelio AS111 display
+Arduino library for the Philips Fidelio AS111 display The display is based on the PT6964 Led Driver IC

 Used in a project to revive an old Fidelio AS111 clock feature, therefore only the numbers are supported.